karllucas/Funky-Fonz_V2/README.md

-# This is the feature/feature_branch branch
+# This is the feature branch

 First run the command below on your git to set legacy options for webpack:<br />
 ```sh